srummanf/srummanf/README.md

 **Software Developer with a passion for crafting digital experiences** 💻
 *Turning coffee into code since forever* ☕ → 💻

-Self-taught developer from the City of Joy 🌟 | Open Source Contributor 🤝 | Simple Extrovert who believes in the Alhumdullilah Mindset 🙏
+VIT Chennai Alumnus 🏫 | Selenophile 🌖 | Simple Extrovert who believes in the Alhumdullilah Mindset 🙏

 *"Tawfiqi illa bil-lahi alayhi tawakkaltu wa-ilayhi unibu"*
 **"And my success is not but through Allah.
 Upon Him I have relied, and to Him I return."**